csivitu/ctf-challenges/osint/Flying Places/README.md

 ## Sources
 ```
 A reporter wanted to know where this flight is headed.
-Where does he live?
+Where does he (the reporter) live?
 ```